PabloMK7/testaibot/README.md

-Just a small test repo
+Just a small test repo (now with more testing)